 NWP invites all Dutch water sector organisations, together with their agrifood partners, to send in their proposals.

 Request for Proposals (RFP)

 The NWP Water for Food Programme is looking for high potential, sustainable and bankable business cases in the water-agrifood nexus that contribute to improving food security.
 ‘Business cases’ can include for example pre-feasibility, feasibility or pilot studies covering the following aspects to strengthen and further develop the business cases: financial, partnership, investment, commercial, scalability, environmental, sustainability-related.
 The Call for Proposals is closed.
 The NWP Water for Food team is now in the process of reviewing applications.

-All questions related to this call for proposals can be sent to the following e-mail address: email@example.com with the subject ‘Questions Application WvV Programme'.
-Questions should be aggregated as much as possible in one e-mail.
+All questions related to this call for proposals can be sent to the following e-mail address: email@example.com.